-- Your Cuban chicken soup will come together quickly, so be sure to prep all of your ingredients before you saute the onion and pepper.
+- The Cuban chicken soup recipe will come together quickly, so be sure to prep all of your ingredients before you saute the onion and pepper.

 - When sauteing the onion and pepper only cook for 3-4 minutes.
 You are not looking to caramelize the vegetables, only begin softening them and releasing their flavors.

 - Allow the Cuban chicken soup recipe to naturally release for 10 minutes before you quick release the remaining pressure.

 - During the quick release, ensure the valve is pointing away from you.